 “We wanted everyone involved – not just chefs, but pastry chefs too”, says Philippe Joannes, the Director of Culinary Events at Monte-Carlo Société des Bains de Mer.
 “The health crisis did take a little of the fun out of it on the day, since it’s the cooking that makes these events special for people and that all had to be done off-site.
 That's why we chose to put one chef on every course.”

 The initiative was originally set up by the Monte-Carlo Bay Hotel & Resort and chef Marcel Ravin in 2016.
-It has since had a wonderful snowball effect, with all of the Resort’s chefs getting involved with 2021’s week of charity lunches.
+It has since had a wonderful snowball effect, with all of the Resort’s chefs.

 According to Solidarpole’s president, Fabio Vitale, it warmed the hearts of those most in need: